When I was expecting my second baby, a good friend and fellow young mother presented me with a hand-stitched wall hanging with the following:

 You are going to see your child transform right before your eyes between the ages of 3 and 4; especially in their language development.
-It is during this time that you child begins to ask questions, answer questions, tell stories and uses their ever-increasing vocabulary in context.
+It is during this time that your child begins to ask questions, answer questions, tell stories and uses their ever-increasing vocabulary in context.
 They will be able to sing and remember simple songs, rhymes and stories.

 At age 4 they will be able to recite the alphabet, sing more songs and recognize some letters and letter sounds.
-Your 5 year old will use correct tense and subject-verb agreement (most of the time) and will be able to reason with you to great extent.
-They will still often times have difficulty distinguishing between reality and fantasy (is a story book or television show real) but will be able to comprehend your explanations.
-The 5 year old has a full grasp on opposites, instructions and can recognize and write the alphabet.
+Your 5-year-old will use correct tense and subject-verb agreement (most of the time) and will be able to reason with you to great extent.
+They will still often times have difficulty distinguishing between reality and fantasy (is a storybook or television show real) but will be able to comprehend your explanations.
+The 5-year-old has a full grasp on opposites, instructions and can recognize and write the alphabet.
 Many will even be able to read (mainly sight words), write their full name and possibly their phone number and/or address.

-From a cognitive and motor skills point of view, you’ll see them recognize their shapes and colors, handle a pencil or crayon with impressive agility (don’t expect them to color within the lines quite yet) and will be able to do puzzles that are age-appropriate.
+From a cognitive and motor skills point of view, you’ll see them recognize their shapes and colours, handle a pencil or crayon with impressive agility (don’t expect them to colour within the lines quite yet) and will be able to do puzzles that are age-appropriate.
 By the time your child turns 4, they will be able to use safety scissors, write most letters in upper case form and some numbers.
 They will be able to follow multiple part instructions (1.
 Take your boots off.
 2. Hang your coat up.
 3. Wash your hands.) and understand concepts such as morning and after lunch.
 They can throw a ball, catch a ball, keep a balloon in the air, hop, walk backwards, turn somersaults, and twist and bend without losing their balance.